Ocoldwell/Ocoldwell/README.md

 - [A calculator](https://github.com/Ocoldwell/calculator-project)  🥧
 - [Etch-A-Sketch](https://github.com/Ocoldwell/etchasketch)  :pencil2:

-I'm constantly tweaking with these as I like to go back over old code to improve on it.
+I'm constantly tweaking with these as I love refactoring and improving test coverage.

 - 🔭  I’m currently working on my portfolio website, using React whilst implementing framer motion [here](https://github.com/Ocoldwell/React-portfolio).
-- 🌱  I’m currently learning C# and ASP.net as I appreciate strongly typed languages.
+- 🌱  I’m currently learning C#, Ruby, Java and plan to move on to Elixir at some point.
+- 🐡  Outside of coding?
+I love reading fantasy books and going on hikes with my dog.